YassineElibrahimi/beat-lyrics-generator/README.md

 **PS**: If I find a free, legal way to get data, I will mention it and use it later (like on Kaggle or other open-source platforms), or maybe I will make my own, but that will take some time.
 To be honest, don’t rely on that, because I have to respect the artist’s work and effort.
 (Update: I have Done it ✅ *read below*)

 **Lyrics Data:** Instead of relying on live APIs, I've integrated three curated Kaggle hip-hop lyric datasets.
 The data is included in the repository, so you can generate lyrics offline with zero API limits.
 All preprocessing and vocabulary extraction are handled by the included scripts.
-(you will find the datasets info with providers name in *'resources/lyrics_datasets_resources'*)
+(You will find the datasets info with providers names in *'resources/lyrics_datasets_resources'*)

 ---